esgf2-us/intake-esgf/doc/faq.md

 ###### Are your catalogs CSV/JSON files?

-No, intake-esgf catalogs are initially empty and are populated only when you perform a faceted search.
+No, intake-esgf catalogs are initially empty and are populated only when you perform a faceted search by communicating with remote index nodes.
 The intake-esgf package can be [configured](configure) to dynamically query a number of ESGF-developed index nodes.
 At the moment these include some Globus/ElasticSearch-based indices as well as the old Solr-based technologies.

 ###### What projects does intake-esgf support?